Chapter 47

 Let us notice the following verses,

-13 … Those who did receive and accepted Him are now born again of the Holy Spirit.
-In other words, as we saw with the examples of Moses and Paul we too, who have been born again, are new creatures.
-We have been filled with God the Holy Spirit and hence, the Kingdom of God is now within us.
-To see this, consider Jesus’ response to those who wanted to know when the Kingdom of God would come.
-To read Jesus’ response to them let us go to,
+13 … Those who did receive and accepted Him are now born-again of the Holy Spirit.
+In other words, as we saw with the examples of Moses and Paul we, who have been born-again, are new creatures.
+We have been filled with God the Holy Spirit and hence, the Kingdom of God is certainly now within us.

 Luke 17:20-21